manishmadugula/Notes/Code/java.md

     FS = new System.IO.FileStream("C:\\temp.txt", System.IO.FileMode.Open);
   ```
   Above code, create a variable FS to hold a new object and then assign a new object to the variable.
 Here type is known before the variable is exercised during run-time, usually through declarative means.
 The FileStream is a specific object type, the instance assigned to FS is early bound.
 Early Binding is also called static binding or compile time binding.
   - ### static, private and final methods and variables are resolved using static binding which makes there execution fast because no time is wasted to find correct method during runtime.
-(Doubt?? if this is applicable to Java)
+(Doubt?? if this is applicable to Java) This is because they can't be overriden.

 ### Late Binding (Dynamic Binding)
   - Late binding functions, methods, variables and properties are detected and checked only at the run-time.
 It implies that the compiler does not know what kind of object or actual type of an object or which methods or properties an object contains until run time.
 The biggest advantages of Late binding is that the Objects of this type can hold references to any object, but lack many of the advantages of early-bound objects.